memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_node_refs_P_path_by_label_EXISTS 1
 ```

 So basically, the `type: path` exists in Zephyr, but at the time of writing does not produce any output - except for the `_EXISTS` macros, which are useless without any additional macros.
-This may seem surprising but makes a lot of sense recalling that Zephyr's devicetree is not compiled into a devicetree blob `dtb`, but is instead used or resolved at _compile time_.
+This may seem surprising but makes a lot of sense recalling that Zephyr's Devicetree is not compiled into a Devicetree blob `dtb`, but is instead used or resolved at _compile time_.
 Paths are of no use since nodes exist only as _identifiers_ and are therefore nothing but _tokens_ that are used to access a node's properties.
 At the time of writing, there is in fact not a single binding in Zephyr that uses a `path`.

 Let's move on to the generated output for the properties `phandle-by-path` and `phandle-by-label`: